 Reference Note 40.
-Commitments - Continued Commentary - Note 40: Commitments ACT Disclosure Policy Time Bands AASB 101.Aus 138.6 has been deleted which removes the requirement to disclose capital and expenditu commitments in time bands.
-However AASB 116 Property, Plant and Equipment, AASB 117 Leases and AAS 138 Intangible Assets continue to require disclosure of commitments grouped in time bands.
-It is AC Disclosure Policy that we apply the same time bands to capital and expenditure commitments.
-Implicit Interest Rate AASB 117.4 AASB 117 Leases defines the interest rate implicit in the lease as the discount rate that, at the inception the lease, causes the aggregate present value of the minimum lease payments and any unguarantee residual value to be equal to the sum of the fair value of the asset under a finance lease and any initial direct costs of the lessor.
-Leasing Arrangements AASB 117.35(b) For non-cancellable sub-leases that are operating leases, the total future minimum lease paymen expected to be received as at the reporting date needs to be disclosed.
-AASB 117.35(d) For operating leases, agencies need to disclose a general description of their leasing arrangement including but not limited to the following: • the basis on which contingent rent payable is determined; • the existence and terms of renewal or purchase options and escalation clauses; and restrictions imposed by lease arrangements such as those concerning dividends, additional debt ar further leasing.
-Public Private Partnerships ACT Accounting Policy Agencies that have entered into Public Private Partnerships will disclose the commitments under the arrangements, including finance lease commitments (minimum finance lease payments and finance charges) and capital and operating commitments.
+Commitments - Continued Commentary - Note 40: Commitments ACT Disclosure Policy Time Bands AASB 101.Aus 138.6 has been deleted which removes the requirement to disclose capital and expenditure commitments in time bands.
+However AASB 116 Property, Plant and Equipment, AASB 117 Leases and AASB 138 Intangible Assets continue to require disclosure of commitments grouped in time bands.
+It is ACT Disclosure Policy that we apply the same time bands to capital and expenditure commitments.
+AASB 117.4 Implicit Interest Rate AASB 117 Leases defines the interest rate implicit in the lease as the discount rate that, at the inception of the lease, causes the aggregate present value of the minimum lease payments and any unguaranteed residual value to be equal to the sum of the fair value of the asset under a finance lease and any initial direct costs of the lessor.
+AASB 117.35(b) Leasing Arrangements For non-cancellable sub-leases that are operating leases, the total future minimum lease payments expected to be received as at the reporting date needs to be disclosed.
+AASB 117.35(d) For operating leases, agencies need to disclose a general description of their leasing arrangements, including but not limited to the following: the basis on which contingent rent payable is determined; the existence and terms of renewal or purchase options and escalation clauses; and restrictions imposed by lease arrangements such as those concerning dividends, additional debt and further leasing.
+ACT Accounting Policy Public Private Partnerships Agencies that have entered into Public Private Partnerships will disclose the commitments under these arrangements, including finance lease commitments (minimum finance lease payments and finances charges) and capital and operating commitments.
 No Material Commitments If an agency has no material commitments, this note can be excluded.